7 most popular privacy coins

 3 – Verge

-Unlike most other privacy coins, Verge does not rely on cryptography to hide the transactions.
+Unlike most other privacy cryptocurrencies, Verge does not rely on cryptography to hide the transactions.
 Verge makes use of technologies such as Tor and I2P to hide the IP address and the location of the user from the rest of the world.

 But all is not great with Verge.
 Who came under heavy fire in the past 1-2 years.
 Much due to their leadership team (Verge’s lead developer is Justin Erik Valo aka Justin Vendetta aka Sunerok).